 Use Different Social Media Platforms to Build the Employer Brand and Create Meaning

 Hiring professionals need to communicate openly and effectively with passive candidates.
 How do they do it?

-A big part of this is through social media, and this is set to continue with fervor in 2018.
+A big part of this is through social media, and this is set to continue with fervor.
 Michael Altiero at Social Media Today argues that LinkedIn is still a valuable place to find and engage passive candidates.
 There may have been doubt in the past, Altiero says, but last year LinkedIn reached 530 million members.

 Part of this is due to LinkedIn shifting from a straightforward professional networking site to a major content platform.

 Instagram, too, continues to prove valuable when developing and sharing an employer brand.
 But the network has gotten even more effective since Instagram Stories launched in 2017.